 Not adding captions to videos makes content limited to only those people who understand that specific language spoken in the video.
 That ultimately means limited reach to your content, whereas automatic closed captioning encourages global reach.

 This article highlights the importance of closed captioning and the top free and paid automatic video captioning tools.

 What is Closed Captioning?

 Closed captions are a visual display (as text) version of the spoken parts or words of television, movie, video, or any computer presentation.
 Closed captions were developed to aid people with hearing loss.
 However, it has become useful for various situations.
 For instance, you can read captions when audio can't be heard, either because of the noisy environment or because of an environment that must be kept quiet, such as the library.
 Closed captions are identified by the [CC (Closed Captions)] symbol.

-Closed captions also include descriptions of visual elements in the video as well, such as sound effects or identity of speakers.
+Closed captions also include descriptions of visual elements in the video as well, such as sound effects or the identity of speakers.
 Examples include *door knocks* *swish* etc.